KrishBharadwaj5678/NeuraAI/README.md

 # Neura AI 🤖

 Neura AI is a powerful and user-friendly AI Chatbot application designed to provide intelligent and conversational assistance.
 The app supports multiple features to enhance user experience, including prompt responses, text-to-speech functionality, and the ability to download prompts as PDF files.
-Additionally, Neura AI supports both dark mode and light mode for a customizable interface.

 ## Features